liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/07-setting-environment-configurations-for-liferay-workspace.markdown

     You've successfully configured two environments and generated one of them.

 Awesome!
-You can now test various @product@ bundle environments using Liferay Workspace.
+You can now test various @sharepoint@ bundle environments using Liferay Workspace.